-NZ IFRS 9 is effective for the Company from 1 October 2018.
+The Company has applied NZ IFRS 9 from 1 October 2018.
 NZ IFRS 9 addresses recognition and measurement requirements for financial assets and financial liabilities, impairment requirements that introduce an expected credit loss impairment model and general hedge accounting requirements which more closely align with risk management activities undertaken when hedging financial and non-financial risks.

-Based on the portfolio of in-scope financial assets held as at 30 September 2018, economic conditions prevailing at the time and management's judgements and estimates, the application of NZ IFRS 9 as at 1 October 2018 has resulted in higher aggregate impairment provisions of approximately NZ\$3 million, and the impact on total equity is a reduction of approximately NZ\$3 million.
-These estimates remain subject to change until the Company finalises its financial statements for the year ending 30 September 2019.
+The application of NZ IFRS 9 as at 1 October 2018 resulted in higher aggregate impairment provisions (included in Due from Parent Company) of approximately NZ\$2 million, and the impact on total equity is a reduction of approximately NZ\$2 million.